 The Putnam examination tests originality, technical competence and familiarity with the formal theories embodied in undergraduate mathematics.
 Questions cut across the bounds of various disciplines, and include self-contained questions that do not fit into any of the usual categories.
 These self-contained questions can involve elementary concepts from group theory, set theory, graph theory, lattice theory, number theory or cardinal arithmetic.

-In Fall 2017, the competition will take place on Saturday, December 2nd in MS 5200.
+In Fall 2018, the competition will take place on Saturday, December 1st in TBA.